 No Honor in Crime: Jordanian Women Change the Conversation about Honor Killings

-But activist women in Jordan who are involved in the “No Honor in Crime” movement are speaking out against honor killings.
-They are calling for not just reforms in legal punishments, but changes in the culture that makes these honor crimes possible.
-In an interesting article on the Jordanian site 7iber, the author argues that focusing just on the statistics of honor killings is misleading; instead, Jordanians need to focus on the context in which these crimes occur.
+But Jordan’s activist women who are involved in the “No Honor in Crime” movement are speaking out against honor killings.
+They are not only calling for reforms in legal punishments, but also for changes in the culture that makes these honor killings possible.
+In an article on the Jordanian site 7iber, the author argues that focusing just on the statistics of honor killings is misleading; instead, Jordanians need to examine the context in which these crimes occur in the first place.

-Honor killings are generally considered to be a Muslim phenomenon, but although Muslims commit the majority of honor crimes in Jordan, Christians commit them as well.
-The concept of honor was an integral part of Arab society before the spread of Islam, and today seems to permeate the culture to such a degree that it regulates interactions between men and women, and draws the line between what is appropriate and what is forbidden.
+Honor killings are generally considered to be a Muslim phenomenon, and although Muslims commit the majority of honor crimes in Jordan, Christians commit them as well.
+The concept of honor was an integral part of Arab society long before the spread of Islam, and today it seems to permeate the culture to such a degree that it regulates every interaction between men and women, constantly drawing the line between what is appropriate and what is forbidden.

-Any behavior that might suggest a woman is not chaste threatens her honor, and this necessitates the separation between men and women.
-A woman’s honor is also her family’s honor, and if she is thought to have transgressed sexual mores, the problem is so serious her family might feel justified in killing her.
+Any behavior that might suggest a woman is unchaste threatens her honor and necessitates her separation from men.
+A woman’s honor is also her family’s honor; if she is suspected of transgressing sexual mores, the problem might be serious enough for her family to feel justified in killing her.

-Although historically punishments for these murders have been lenient, there has been some legal reform.
-In the past, men who committed honor killings sought protection under a clause for crimes committed in “a fit of fury.”
-Where in the past these men would serve two years, now they might serve seven.
+Although the punishments associated with these murders have historically been rather lenient, there has been some legal reform in recent years.
+For example, men who performed honor killings used to seek protection under a clause that protected those who committed crimes in “a fit of fury.”
+Where these men would have previously served only two years in prison, now they might serve seven.

-In any case, research shows that these killings are far from the uncontrollable fits of fury, but calculated attacks in which multiple family members are involved, including mothers.
-Because the law is more lenient for minors, often the family will have a younger brother commit the murder – his sentence will only be about three to six months.
-Sometimes, women will commit themselves to prison to escape murder because they have nowhere else to go.
-About thirteen women are currently imprisoned in Jordan out of fear of their families.
+In any case, research shows that these killings are far from uncontrollable fits of fury; rather, they are collectively calculated attacks in which multiple family members are involved, including mothers.
+Because the law is more lenient towards minors, the family will often have a younger brother commit the murder, whose sentence would only be about three to six months.
+Because they usually have nowhere else to go, women will sometimes commit themselves to prison in order to escape murder.
+About 13 women are currently imprisoned in Jordan out of fear of their families.

 Like every taboo, the problem continues because of fear to challenge it.
-Women don’t speak out against these crimes because they’re afraid of their names appearing in media and shaming their families.
-But the “No Honor in Crime” movement challenges the “honor” culture by creating a space where the very concept of honor can be critiqued.
-The mainstream discourse on honor killing, as far as I can tell, considers honor killings to be a legitimate category separate from other murders, and when these crimes are condemned, they are condemned because the murdered woman was innocent, not because there is something inherent wrong with an honor killing itself.
+Women don’t speak out against these crimes because they’re afraid of shaming their families by having their names appear in the media.
+But the “No Honor in Crime” movement challenges this honor culture by creating a space where the very concept of honor can be critiqued.
+The mainstream discourse on honor killing, as far as I can tell, considers honor killings to be a legitimate category separate from other murders.
+When these crimes are condemned, it is usually because the murdered woman was innocent, and not because there is something inherently wrong with the concept of honor killing.

 *Translated from Arabic; all mistakes in translation are my own.